qmsk/e2/README.md

 ## Building

 The project consists of a set Go applications, and a Javascript web frontend.
 Once built, the binary Go applications + Javascript assets can be distributed and executed without needing to install the development tools and instructions listed here.

-There are no prebuilt binaries available, yet.
+Release binaries are built using the Docker-based setup under [build](/build)

 ### Backend